jpegleg/snake_bounce/README.md

 python front-end TK minimal interface for sending data in HTTP GET requests via string appended to URI context

 Edit the sendit function to replace YOURSERVERGOESHERE with your webserver or backend server.
+If you are on a unix based system like mac, linux, or bsd, you can use the included sh_sb program to configure a copy that is edited automatically:

+chmod +x sh_sb
+./sh_sb $YOURURL

 Note that if you just send to a default NGINX or Apache2 server configuration, the data will be stored to disk and readable by the administrator